 Making rulings resolving disputes and making rulings during the election

-Being the Policy master for the Constitutional Guru(s).
+Being the Policy master for the Policy Officer(s).

 Ensuring the accuracy and integrity of the EngSoc archives by sending information to campus archives whenever necessary.

 Proposing changes to the current Constitution and Policy Manual to be implemented by Council in conjunction with the EngSoc Review Board.